pusher/pusher-http-java/README.md

 In order to use this library, you need to have an account on <http://pusher.com>.
 After registering, you will need the application credentials for your app.

+## Supported platforms
+ - Java 8+ - Tested with 8, 9, 10 and 11.

 ## Installation

 The pusher-http-java library is available in Maven Central: